 The surgeons at California Oral and Facial Surgery will provide the needed medication so that you will be comfortable throughout your tooth extraction surgery.
 You will likely have a local anesthetic to block the pain during the tooth extraction.
 You may also choose to be sedated to help with the anxiety brought on by the surgery.
+Keep in mind, though, that the use of anesthesia or sedation will add to the overall cost of extracting the wisdom tooth.
 The surgeons will discuss these options during your pre-operative consultation and tailor plan your medication.
-After the surgery, you can relieve the pain using over the counter painkillers.
+After the surgery, you can relieve the pain using over-the-counter painkillers.

 WHAT HAPPENS AFTER THE TOOTH EXTRACTION?

 After your tooth extraction, you can return to your home to rest.
 You will not be in a condition to drive because of the sedatives so have someone accompany you.
 You should rest for at least two days.
 During the first week, you will need to preserve the blood clot that forms in the socket.
 Avoid heavy rinsing, drinking through a straw, and sneezing (if at all possible!)
 You will also have to adjust your diet a little and avoid crispy foods.
 Softer foods, such as egg, pasta, and warm (not hot) soups are good choices.